euiyounghwang/Prometheus-monitoring-exporter/README.md

   ```bash
   ```

-- gRPC (Google Remote Procedure Call) is designed for quick, efficient communication between services, with support for streaming data. gRPC is a high-performance, open-source framework for building efficient, connected systems, allowing services to communicate transparently as if they were local functions, even across different languages and platforms, using HTTP/2 for transport and Protocol Buffers (Protobuf) for serialization.
+- gRPC (Google Remote Procedure Call) is is a remote procedure call (RPC) framework from Google.
+It uses Protocol Buffers as a serialization format and uses HTTP2 as the transport medium. gRPC is designed for quick, efficient communication between services, with support for streaming data. gRPC is a high-performance, open-source framework for building efficient, connected systems, allowing services to communicate transparently as if they were local functions, even across different languages and platforms, using HTTP/2 for transport and Protocol Buffers (Protobuf) for serialization.
   - Example : https://blog.naver.com/agapeuni/222281338248 (Calculator)
   - __Installation Commands__
   ```bash